philiprodrigues/integrationtest/README.md

 # How-to

 You must already have a python configuration generator that produces json that can be run with nanorc.
+Clone this package (`integrationtest`) into `$DBT_AREA_ROOT/sourcecode` as usual, then:

+1. Install this package's python dependencies into the working area's python virtualenv with `pip install -r requirements.txt`
-Clone this package into `$DBT_AREA_ROOT/sourcecode` as usual, and run `dbt-build.sh` to make sure the framework python files are placed somewhere that your tests can find them.
-You'll also need to install this package's python dependencies into the working area's python virtualenv with `pip install -r requirements.txt`.
+2. Run `dbt-build.sh` to make sure the framework python files are placed somewhere that your tests can find them
+3. Run `dbt-workarea-env` (or `dbt-workarea-env --refresh`) to ensure `integrationtest` paths are in your environment

 Now you can write your own tests.
 First, create a file `conftest.py` in the directory where your tests will live, containing these two lines: